toujou/ui-components/README.md

 # ui-components

-Mono repo with toujou's webcomponents
+Mono repo with the web-components used across the toujou themes

 ## Requirements
 npm v16.14.0